Extended Project Qualification (EPQ) (AQA)

 Course Overview

-EPQ is a Level 3 standalone qualification designed to extend and develop your academic abilities beyond the A-level syllabus and prepare for university and/or your future career.
+The Extended Project Qualification (EPQ) is a Level 3 standalone qualification designed to extend and develop students' academic abilities beyond the A-level syllabus and prepare for university and/or their future career.

-Students get to plan and carry out research on a topic of their choice and is not covered by their other qualifications.
+Students get to plan and carry out research on a topic of their choice that is not covered by their other qualifications.
 They can take inspiration from something touched on in class or something personal and unrelated to their studies.
-They then use this research to produce either
+Students can then use this research to produce either

 • A written, research based report of approx. 5000 words